Hyde Park Community United Methodist Church

 Highest Rating: Preschool is an Award-Winner

 The State of Ohio awarded the preschool program at Hyde Park Community United Methodist Church a three-star rating in 2006, the highest honor bestowed upon early care and education programs.
+Learn more about the Step Up to Quality rating.

 Dear Prospective Parent: